 I am a writer, producer, director and editor – sometimes all at the same time – for Film, TV and Video.
-I’ve recently co-founded a new company called Five Four Media, Inc. to develop and produce new projects in the world of Film and TV, and I work as a freelance producer and director of mostly-short-form content for a wide range of clients, such as The College Board, Novartis, The Juilliard School and the American Alpine Club.
+In addition to developing and producing narrative projects, I work as a freelance writer, producer and director of mostly-short-form content for a wide range of clients, such as The College Board, Novartis, The Juilliard School and the American Alpine Club.

-As a screenwriter, I’ve served as a script and story consultant for production companies and projects both here and in the U.K., and I have several original projects in development for both TV and Film.
+As a screenwriter, I’ve worked as a script and story consultant for production companies and projects both here and in the U.K., and have written several original scripts for both TV and Film.

-I started out as an opera singer at Mason-Gross School of the Arts at Rutgers University, also earning a B.A. in History.
-After college, I auditioned for and was accepted to the Acting program at LAMDA, where I was awarded the Lee Strasberg Scholarship, and trained for two years with directors and writers from the RSC and National Theatre.
+I started out as an opera singer at Mason-Gross (Rutgers University), performing in several semi-professional productions as an early-twenty-something.
+After college, I switched gears to theatre and was accepted to the Two-Year Acting program at LAMDA as the Lee Strasberg Scholar, where I trained with directors and writers from the RSC and National Theatre.

-Following LAMDA, I acted in tiny little stuff in the NY theatre world, and started to work more behind the scenes.
-I was fortunate enough to direct or assistant-direct several theater productions including “The Last of Mrs. Lincoln,” “Hamlet,” and Neil LaBute’s “Some Girls” (Off-Broadway, directed by Jo Bonney), where I got to work as acting coach to Fran Drescher.
+Following LAMDA, I acted in tiny little stuff in the New York theatre world, and began to work behind the scenes.
+I was fortunate enough to direct or assistant-direct several theatre productions including “The Last of Mrs. Lincoln,” “Hamlet,” and Neil LaBute’s “Some Girls” (Off-Broadway, directed by Jo Bonney), where I got to work as acting coach to Fran Drescher.

-I also began working as a video editor around this time, and after a couple years of ever-increasing freelance work, I earned a staff position at Yahoo!
-Studios, where I stayed for five very-corporate years as the in-house producer, director and editor for all East Coast Originals content.
+I also began working as a video editor around the same time, and after a spell of ever-increasing freelance work, I fell into a staff position at Yahoo!
+Studios, where I stayed for five extremely-corporate years as the in-house producer, director and editor for East Coast Originals content.
 While at Yahoo, I enrolled at the TV Writers Studio, where I studied screenwriting with Norman Steinberg, a writer of Blazing Saddles and My Favorite Year, and Stephen Molton, a former development executive at Showtime.

-I am religiously involved with mountains and climbing, I play ice hockey when my knees allow me to, and I love travel, photography, and any combination of the above.
-I reside in New Jersey with my beautiful and supportive wife, who is the better-looking one in this picture:
+I am religiously involved with mountains and climbing them, I play ice hockey when my knees allow me to, and I love travel, photography, and any combination of the above.
+I reside in New York (really, New Jersey) with my beautiful and supportive wife and our two crazy children.